Bayesian Mixed Multidimensional Scaling for Auditory Processing: Mixed Multidimensional Scaling

 Specifically, we assume a Gaussian distribution for the shared feature component $\eta_{s,h}$ whose variance varies across stimuli $s$ and dimension $h$

-The precision parameter of the shared component $\eta_{j,s}$ follows the MGP
+The precision parameter of the shared component $\eta_{s,h}$ follows the MGP

-where $a_{h}=a_{2}$ for $h \ge 2$.
+where $a_{l}=a_{2}$ for $l \ge 2$.
 The MGP prior shrinks the latent features increasingly towards zero as the dimension $h$ increases.
-This implies that the prior favors a few relevant features, shrinking the rest to zero, while also inducing a probabilistic ranking of the relevant features such that on average the first feature explains more variability than the second one, and so on, coherent with the current understanding of the brain's behavior.
+This implies that the prior favors a few relevant features, shrinking the rest to zero, while also inducing a probabilistic ranking of the relevant features such that, on average, the first feature explains more variability than the second one, and so on, coherent with the current understanding of the brain's behavior.

-We follow \cite{durante2017note} recommendations for the choice of the hyper-parameters of the MGP.
+We follow \cite{durante2017note} recommendations for the choice of the hyperparameters of the MGP.
 In particular, we set $a_{1}=2$ and $a_{2}=3$ since they induce the desired prior shrinkage.
-More precisely, they induce an order in the probability of the dimensions in a neighborhood around zero (Lemma 2 in \cite{durante2017note}).
+More precisely, they induce an order in the probability of the dimensions in a neighborhood around zero \citep[Lemma 2 in][]{durante2017note}.
+Section~4 of the Supplementary Materials provides further discussion on the choice of the hyperparameters.